 useful adjunct to strong encryption.

 This requires OpenSSL 1.1 or higher.
 If you’re on 1.0 or older, you

 won’t have the

 -iter options, and you may have to choose

 a different cipher algorithm; both changes are likely to weaken the

 encryption significantly, so you should install a newer version rather

-version, it’s unlinked by default, so you have to give an explicit
+Homebrew’s installation is unlinked by default, so you have to

 The “restore” script for the above fragment is basically an inverse of it, but it’s worth showing it because there are some subtleties to take care of.
 If all variables defined in earlier scripts are available, then restoration is: